National Hsin-Feng Senior High School: History

 On August 1, 1968, the government decided to extend compulsory education to 9 years.
 Therefore, the school was transformed to a comprehensive high school with both ordinary and vocational departments and renamed to Taiwan Provincial Hsin-Feng Senior High School (台灣省立新豐高級中學).
 The school stopped taking in vocational students in 1972.
 Since then, it concentrated on ordinary high school education and tried to balance the difference between urban and rural education.
+In 2000, renamed to National Hsin-Feng Senior High School (國立新豐高級中學).

 Nevertheless, in 1996, the school was transformed to comprehensive high school and enroll vocational students again, offering more choices for students.
 Now National Hsin-Feng Senior High School has about 1200 students and the school campus occupies 8 hectares.

 Football team

 National Hsin-Feng Senior High School football team has been established for about 40 years and is one of the most competitive senior high school teams in southern Taiwan.

 On April 28, 2008, Hsin-Feng alumnus Lin Chia-sheng exposed in his blog the school's decision of stopping the football team.
 The principal Wang Jung-fa stated that the football team members sometimes caused trouble and did not help with the school's college entrance rate.